dkandalov/limited-wip/README.md

  - enable/disable statusbar widget showing current change size and change size threshold, e.g. `Change size: 50/80` means that change size is 50 and threshold is 80.
    You can click on the widget to suppress notifications until next commit.
- - if commits are allowed after change size exceeded threshold.
+ - enable/disable commits after change size exceeded threshold.
    If enabled and change size is above threshold, you will not be able to open commit dialog and will see notification popup instead (although you can still force commit by clicking on the link in the popup).
+ - choose excluded files which will not be monitored by the watchdog.
+   Use `;` to separate patterns.
+Accepted wildcards: `?` - exactly one symbol;
+   `*` - zero or more symbols; `/` - path separator; `/**/` - any number of directories.

 ## Auto-revert